ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2014-11-16-do-women-take-the-scenic-route.md

 This gives 105606 journeys out of a possible 1.16281 &times; 10<sup>5</sup>; plus it is possible for a journey to start and end at the same station, but we are not interested in those, as there is no way to know where someone has been.

-* merge `journeys` and `stns` dataframes to give a table with the complete station and journey data.
+Now merge `journeys` and `stns` dataframes to give a table with the complete station and journey data:

 {% highlight r %}